A guided TFTP Server recovery tool for macOS

 What TFTP recovery means

 TFTP recovery is a local firmware transfer used by many router bootloaders.
-The router may request a file from your Mac for a short time after power-on.
+In the supported path, the router asks your Mac for a firmware file during a short startup recovery window.

 Step 2